ITMO-NSS-team/GEFEST-paper-experiments/README.md

 # GEFEST-paper-experiments
-The repository contains the experimental studies for "Evolutionary Generative Design of Physical Objects with GEFEST framework" paper.
+The repository contains the experimental studies for "Generative Design of Physical Objects using Modular framework" paper.

 The experimental setup consists of: